-All animals including humans have basic needs of feeding, drinking and breathing that must be satisfied in order to survive, and to grow into healthy adults they also need the right amounts and types of food and exercise.
+All animals including humans have basic needs of feeding, drinking and breathing that must be satisfied in order to survive, and to grow into healthy adults they also need the right amounts and types of food and health might be affected by exercise.
 Good hygiene is also important in preventing infections and illnesses.

 Offspring, reproduction, growth, child, young/old stages (examples chick/hen, baby/child/adult, caterpillar/butterfly), exercise, heartbeat, breathing, hygiene, germs, disease, food types (examples - meat, fish, vegetables, bread, rice, pasta) Applying (including enquiries) Ask people questions and use secondary sources to find out about the life cycles of some pond animals right amounts of different types of food and hygiene.
-Can name foods in each section of the Eatwell guide looking after a baby/animal by differing conditions and needs health might be affected by creating a parenting/pet owners' guide Derek being met/not met.
+Can name foods in each section of the Eatwell guide

-Can describe, including using some animals, including humans, and their growth to adults e.g. by creating a life Can measure/observe how animals, including humans, Show what they know about contain the different nutrients Use food labels to answer enquiry questions e.g. How much fat do different types of pizza contain?
-How much sugar is in soft drinks?
+Can describe, including using some animals, including humans, and their growth to adults e.g. by creating a life Can measure/observe how animals, including humans,